 Consulting producer Marc Guggenheim said in a recent interview, "What I love about this year's crossover is that the last two years, it was parallel Earths, Nazis, and it was alien invasions, and really huge big stuff.
 And for a variety of reasons, we intentionally decided to go a bit smaller.
 But there's more 'I can't believe they did this' for comic book fans, more wonderful stuff than we've had in the previous four years combined."

 "It was the most fun that I've had maybe ever throughout the course of doing the show," Amell told TV Guide of shooting this year's crossover.
 He also revealed that he pitched the “very funny” opening scene which, according to the hilarious new promos, sees Oliver waking up as Barry Allen (complete with Iris as his loving wife).
-Another promo sees Barry coming to in the middle of a training session in the ARGUS bunker with Diggle, while Kara is stuck in a prison guarded by Alex.
+Another promo sees Barry coming to in the middle of a training session in the ARGUS bunker with Diggle, while Kara is stuck in a prison guarded by an alt-Earth Alex.

 There Will Be Surprise Guest Stars

 On Twitter, Amell teased a “surprise return guest.”
-Last year’s crossover featured an appearance by Arrow alum Colin Donnell, and a recent bts photo suggests he was on set during filming (though he may have just been visiting, as a portion of the crossover was filmed in Chicago, where Donnell shoots Chicago Med).
+Last year’s crossover featured an appearance by Arrow alum Colin Donnell, and a recent bts photo suggests he was on set during filming (though he was likely just been visiting, as a portion of the crossover was filmed in Chicago, where Donnell shoots Chicago Med).
 John Barrowman (who played Malcolm Meryln), will return as an alt-world cop alongside Kirk Acevedo (Ricardo Diaz) and Liam Hall (Slade Wilson's son Joe).

 The Lead Characters Will Shine